dombroks/To_Do_Backend/README.md

 ## Database migration

-These are the commands that will need in case you want to add new tables or any changes to the database.
+These are the commands that you will need in case you want to add new tables or any changes to the database.

 - flask db init
 - flask migrate -m "migration message"